Global emissions have to decline by Immediate action (by 2025)

 2025 at the latest.

-GLOBAL EMISSIONS
+GLOBAL GHG EMISSIONS

-the greenhouse gases all together
+of CO2 and the other main greenhouse gases all together are record high

 Has list of data sources